openedx/edx-documentation/en_us/shared/subsections/content_experiments/content_experiments_test.rst

 .. image:: ../Images/a-b-test-lms-group-0.png
  :alt: Image of a unit page with Group 0 selected

-You can change the group selection to view the content that a different group of students sees:
+You can change the experiment group selection to view the content that a different experiment group of students sees:

 .. image:: ../Images/a-b-test-lms-group-2.png
  :alt: Image of a unit page with Group 1 selected